aaspip/pyseistr/README.md

     pip install pyseistr

-or using pip directly from github (Preferrable because Pyseistr is updated very frequently)
+or using pip directly from github (Preferable because Pyseistr is updated very frequently)

     pip install git+https://github.com/aaspip/pyseistr

+If you encounter a problem on certain machines or Google Colab, try the following:

+	pip install --no-build-isolation git+https://github.com/aaspip/pyseistr

 -----------
 ## Verified runnable OS